Davsan88/guidesAndNotes/aws_practitioner.md

 Defense-in-Depth is a multi-layered security strategy that involves implementing multiple levels of security controls throughout an IT system.
 This approach ensures that if one layer fails, additional layers will continue to protect the system.

+#### 7 Layers of Security

+AWS employs a comprehensive, multi-layered approach to security, often referred to as the "7 layers of security."
+Each layer addresses specific aspects of security to protect your data and applications.

+1. **Data**

+   Data security involves protecting the integrity, confidentiality, and availability of data both at rest and in transit.
+Techniques include encryption, access controls, and data masking.

+2. **Applications**

+   Application security focuses on ensuring that applications are secure against threats.
+This includes practices such as secure coding, regular application security assessments, and using application-level firewalls.

+3. **VM / Compute**

+   Virtual Machine (VM) and Compute security involves securing the virtual machines and compute resources used to run applications.
+This includes using hardened OS images, applying security patches, and implementing proper identity and access management for compute resources.

+4. **Networking**

+   Network security encompasses measures to protect data during transmission and to secure network infrastructure.
+Techniques include the use of virtual private clouds (VPCs), subnets, routing controls, network access control lists (NACLs), and security groups.

+5. **Perimeter**

+   Perimeter security focuses on protecting the network perimeter through firewalls, intrusion detection systems (IDS), intrusion prevention systems (IPS), and DDoS protection services like AWS Shield.

+6. **Policies & Access**

+   Policies and access management involve defining and enforcing access policies to ensure that only authorized users and services can access resources.
+AWS Identity and Access Management (IAM), multi-factor authentication (MFA), and service control policies (SCPs) are key components.

+7. **Physical Security**

+   Physical security pertains to the protection of the physical infrastructure of data centers.
+AWS implements strict physical security measures, including controlled access, surveillance, and secure disposal of hardware, to safeguard against unauthorized physical access.

 ### CIA Triad

 The CIA Triad is a fundamental concept in information security, focusing on three key principles: